Quantum-Creative-Group/quantum_nodes/docs/source/nodes/documentation_gates.rst

 Gate RX
 #######

-|   **Input:** Quantum circuit, index ot the target qubit to which we want to apply the gate, angle of rotation
+|   **Input:** Quantum circuit, index of the target qubit to which we want to apply the gate, angle of rotation
 |   **Output:** Quantum Circuit
 |
 |   **Usage:** Applies the RX gate to a chosen qubit depending on the angle provided.